NC Workers Compensation: Common Types of Workplace Injuries in North Carolina

 Costly medical bills, lost time at work, inability to return to work and the emotional pain and suffering associated with a workplace accident can seem overwhelming.
 You should know that many valid workers’ compensation claims in North Carolina are denied at first by the workers’ compensation insurance company or the employer.
 Bear in mind that if this happens to you, this is not the end of your case.

-With the help of our experienced workers’ compensation attorney, a Board Certified Specialist in Workers’ Compensation Law, you can file a Form 33 request for hearing directly with the NC Industrial Commission.
-If you need to take your case to court, it is strongly recommended that you have a workers’ compensation specialist assist you with this process.
+With the help of our experienced workers’ compensation attorney, Kevin Jones, a Board Certified Specialist in Workers’ Compensation Law, you can file a Form 33 request for hearing directly with the NC Industrial Commission.

 What’s Covered Under an NC Workers’ Comp Claim?